 Robotic cells are complete systems that house your robot, controller, and other essentials like positioners.
 Your robot cell also ensures the safety of your employees and protects your investment.
 Efficiency, precision, and reliability are of paramount importance.
-So, before you start integrating, consider the following three tips for programming your FANUC integrated work cell to ensure that it provides you with the maximum potential benefits.
+So, before you start integrating, consider the following five tips for programming your FANUC integrated work cell to ensure that it provides you with the maximum potential benefits.

 Take the time to think carefully about the programming structure

 Your programming structure will follow you throughout the programming process of the various applications of the cell.
 Taking the time to set it up correctly before you start programming could save you a lot of time and trouble in the future.
 Setting up a pseudo-code structure can help you to think about the logical flow of events and can give you a framework when you start writing the actual code.
 A flowchart or process diagram can also be very useful for visualizing the routine your robot will execute.
 Save yourself some time and troubleshooting later by sketching out your programming structure in advance and making sure all workers are familiar with the routine.

 Set the robot’s working tools correctly using “Tool Frames”